IHosseini083/Shortify/README.md

 ```

 ### 2. Install dependencies

+⚠️ **Skip this step if you want to use docker for running the application.**

 You need to configure [Poetry] to place the virtual environment in the project directory.
 To do so, run the following
 command: